microsoft/WindowsAppSDK-Samples/Samples/DynamicDependencies/README.md

 # Use the Windows App SDK from non-MSIX deployed applications

-Dynamic Dependencies is an api call that allows unpackaged applications (non-MSIX deployed apps) the ability to load MSIX framework packages.
-These samples demonstrated how to use Dynamic Dependencies and call APIs in the Windows App SDK and other MSIX framework packages, such as the DirectX Runtime.
+Dynamic Dependencies is an api call allows applications the ability to dynamically load MSIX framework packages.
+This sample demonstrates how to use thethe Dynamic Dependency APIs in the Windows App SDK to dynamically load the DirectX Runtime MSIX framework package.

 ## List of Samples

-- [Basic - C++](Basic/cpp-console-unpackaged) - Console app sample showing how to initialize the bootstrapper to access the Windows App SDK and call a simple api.
-- [Basic - C#](Basic/cs-console-unpackaged) - Console app sample showing how to initialize the managed bootstrapper component to access the Windows App SDK and call a simple api.
 - [DirectX - C++](DirectX/) - DirectX sample (D3D9Ex), built using the older DirectX9 SDK, but updated to show how to use Dynamic Dependencies and the DirectX Framework package instead of the DirectX redist.

 ## Scenarios covered in these samples
-### Using the Windows App SDK in an unpackaged desktop app
-When using the WinAppSDK in an unpackaged app, the developer needs to add a packagereference the nuget and set WindowsPackageType=None in the project properties.
-This property auto-initializes the framework package for use with application.
-If developers want more control over the initialization, they can explicitly call the Bootstrapper APIs to initialize the framework package.
-See [https://docs.microsoft.com/windows/apps/windows-app-sdk/reference-framework-package-run-time](https://docs.microsoft.com/windows/apps/windows-app-sdk/reference-framework-package-run-time)

 ### Dynamically referencing additional MSIX framework packages
 This example also shows how to add a reference to another MSIX framework package (DirectX) by explicitly using the Dynamic Dependency api.
 For more information on these concepts, please refer to [https://docs.microsoft.com/windows/apps/desktop/modernize/framework-packages/use-the-dynamic-dependency-api](https://docs.microsoft.com/windows/apps/desktop/modernize/framework-packages/use-the-dynamic-dependency-api)